Argazus/python-films/README.md

 Subject
 ==
-Here enclose, in this repository are 4 files if interest :
+Here enclosed, in this repository are 4 files of interest :
  - **film.JSON :** A flat file, in JSON format, containing a list of films
  - **test_file_manager.py :** A file executed when you run the tests.
 This file is interesting for you as it specifies the tests that are executed and il also specifies the results expected.
 The only modification you are meant to realise in this file is commenting the `self.skipTest`lines.
  - **film_manager.py :** This is were you will write your code